rd-alliance/metadata-catalog-v2/CONTRIBUTING.md

     If you are adding a new property to an entity, update the `schema` property of the entity class.
-You should see a close correspondence with the schemas in `openapi.yaml`; `type` refers to the validator for the API to use;
+You should see a close correspondence with the schemas in `openapi.yaml`.
+There are some special keys in the `schema` relating to validation and conformance level calculation:

+    - `type` refers to the validator for the API to use;
-    `useful` refers to whether the property must be present for the record to be considered useful.
+    - `useful` (Boolean) refers to whether the property must be present for the record to be considered useful.
+    - `optional` (Boolean) refers to whether the record can be considered complete without including this property.
+    - `or use` (property) means this property can be ignored for conformance level calculations if the other property has a value.
+    - `or use role` (role) means this property can be ignored for conformance level calculations if the entity has the given relationship with another entity.

     If you use a new value for `type`, then you will also need to add a custom validator as a method of the `Record` class named `_do_` plus the type; it should return a dictionary with keys `errors` (a list of dictionaries with key `message`) and `value` (a cleaned version of